Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 ### When finished running test

-After your test has finished and there are no additional requests to be recorded.
-In test frameworks integrating with the test-proxy, this function should be invoked in the `teardown` function or the language equivalent.
+After your test has finished and there are no additional requests to be recorded, a test must be stopped to save the recording to disk.

 POST to the proxy server: